rickyfili10/mojito/README.md

 # DISCLAIMER ⚠️
 ### Mojito is for educational purposes only. 📝
 The authors take NO responsibility and liability for how you use any of the tools/source code/any files provided.
 The authors and anyone affiliated with will not be liable for any losses and/or damages in connection or other type of damages with use of ANY Tools provided with Mojito.
 DO NOT use Mojito if you don't have the permission to do that. <br>
-### So, in court or any other judicial method, you will not be able to say "But it's the fault of @rickyfili10 and @Lif28 who created Mojito 🤓☝️" or similar things.

 ## USE IT AT YOUR OWN RISK. 🫵

 # HOW TO SETUP AND INSTALL MOJITO? 🔧